krhinok/krhinok.github.io/contents/publications.md

 - Participated in the 18th "Zhongkong Cup" University Student Robot Competition at Zhejiang University, making a mobile robot and operating a robotic arm.
 - Participated in Student Research Training Program (SRTP) on the topic of remote operation of a dexterous hand with a five-finger hand exoskeleton.
+- Summer internship at University of California, Riverside, Supervised by Prof. Jiachen Li.
+Led a project: SATeMoMa: A Safe Assistive Teleoperation System for Mobile Manipulation